Vysoká (Bruntál District): Transport

-On the Czech-Polish border is the Bartultovice / Trzebina road border crossing.
+On the Czech–Polish border is the road border crossing Bartultovice / Trzebina.
 The I/57 road connects the border with Opava.

 Sights

-The landmarks of Vysoká are the Church of Saint Urban from 1767 and Church of the Virgin Mary in Pitárné from 1766.
+The main landmark of Vysoká is the Church of Saint Urban.
+It was built in the Baroque style in 1766–1767.

+The Church of the Visitation of the Virgin Mary is located in Pitárné.
+This Baroque church was built in 1773.